 - Detailed user manual

-- 3 engaging scenarios for the Western Lines of Scotland Route (available as a separate purchase)
+- 3 scenarios for the Western Lines of Scotland route, also available on Steam

 - Quick Drive compatible